learn-co-curriculum/python-p3-fileio/README.md

 If you do not specify the encoding Python will use a default encoding.
 The default is platform dependent
-(whatever `locale.getpreferredencoding()` returns)

-It is considered good practice to always define the encoding.
+(whatever `locale.getpreferredencoding()` returns), though it is typically `utf-8`.
+It is considered best practice to always define the encoding.

 ***